 Enjoy the animation video of Digitális Legendárium about Szolnok Castle but turn on the English subtitles!
 The music is also outstanding.
 But first, here is a short story that could supplement the video:

-The castle remained in Ottoman hands until 1685.
-Szolnok became the center of a Turkish Sanjak and unlike at other places, they began the construction of several typical Turkish buildings: they built a bath, a minaret and a mosque in 1553.
+As for Szolnok, it remained in Ottoman hands until 1685.
+Szolnok became the center of a Turkish Sanjak and unlike other places, they began the construction of several typical Turkish buildings: they built a bath, a minaret, and a mosque in 1553.
 They made the first permanent bridge over the Tisza River in 1562.
 It was in Szolnok where they copied the only Turkish manuscript made in Hungary that had been about the Hungarian campaigns of Sultan Suleiman.

 As for the Mosque in Szolnok, it was pulled down and its stones were reused in 1820.
 Yet, I have heard that the city of Szeged signed a contract in 2013 with the Turkish Embassy of Hungary and the mosque will be rebuilt.
 By the way, when will Turkey return the two huge candle holders that had been pillaged from Buda, from the Matthias church in 1526?
 They are presently in the Hagia Sofia as far as I know.
 It would be a real sign of friendship, too.